Commutative Algebra of Generalised Frobenius Numbers: Introduction

 Proposition \ref{kfroblattmod_prop} follows from two observations.
 Let $c_{i,j}$ be the twist of the free module corresponding to the graded Betti number $\beta_{i,j}$ of $\pi(M_L^{(k)})$.
 A computation similar to the proof of \cite[Theorem 3.1]{RahSab06}, comparing expressions for the Hilbert series of $\pi(M_L^{(k)})$ gives the following expression for the $k$-th Frobenius number:

-The second observation is that $\pi(M_L^{(k)})$ is a module Cohen-Macaulay with both Krull dimension and depth equal to one.
-This implies that the regularity and $\text{max}_{i,j} c_{i,j}$ are attained at the highest homological degree, in this case $n-1$, Proposition \ref{kfroblattmod_prop} follows as an immediate consequence.
+The second observation is that $\pi(M_L^{(k)})$ is a Cohen--Macaulay module with both Krull dimension and depth equal to one.
+This implies that the regularity and $\text{max}_{i,j} c_{i,j}$ are attained at the highest homological degree, in this case $n-1$.
+Proposition \ref{kfroblattmod_prop} follows as an immediate consequence.

-While Proposition \ref{kfroblattmod_prop} provides a simple description of the generalised Frobenius number in terms of $M_L^{(k)}$, it has a number of limitations.
-For instance, given a natural number $k$ Proposition \ref{kfroblattmod_prop} is not directly useful to determine the $k$-th Frobenius number since it relies on the explicit knowledge of $M_L^{(k)}$.
+While Proposition \ref{kfroblattmod_prop} provides a simple description of the generalised Frobenius number in terms of $M_L^{(k)}$, it raises a number of questions.
+For instance, given a natural number $k$, how can we use Proposition \ref{kfroblattmod_prop} to determine the $k$-th Frobenius number.
+This requires a more explicit knowledge of $M_L^{(k)}$.
 The generalised lattice modules are naturally related by the filtration:

-However, Proposition \ref{kfroblattmod_prop} does not capture this.
-The connection between the generalised Frobenius number can be better understood by studying the interlink between the generalised lattice modules.
+How does this filtrartion control their Castelnuovo--Mumford regularity?
+The connection between the generalised Frobenius numbers can be better understood by studying the connection between the generalised lattice modules.
 With this in mind, we delve into a detailed study of the generalised lattice modules: their minimal generating sets, their Hilbert series and their syzygies.
-We now provide a brief description of our results.
+We now summarise our results.